worldofmarcus/project-portfolio-3/README.md

 **2022-08-24**
 * Bug: When the user inputs a negative number on the sorting credential choice screen the application crasches.
 This was fixed by adding a negative integer check in the validate data function.

+**2022-08-24**
+* Bug: When the user inputs a negative number on the value input in the add function the application crasches.
+This was fixed by adding a negative integer check in the add item function.

 ### Unfixed Bugs